gabrielleberanger/predicting-breast-cancer/README.md

-## Predicting breast cancer from histological images
+## Predicting breast cancer from histological images with CNN

 *I was invited to present this project at **Ironhack Hackshow** on March 9th, 2020.
 The presentation that I made on that day is available on [this link](https://docs.google.com/presentation/d/1vuFhtWJBGZRugZyVPe-2B0tGljQkq8OjZ8Y5ygN2KhM/edit?usp=sharing).
 It was awarded **best Data Analytics project** of the cohort.
 It was the opportunity for me to learn how to deal with image data, and build my first CNN using Tensorflow.*